 - Record of Learning Activities (optional): Record of your participation in learning activities throughout the year.

-For guidance on accessing your CCP, refer to the Guide to the Continuous Competency Program (CCP) via ‘My Profile’
+For guidance on accessing and completing your CCP online, refer to the Guide to the Continuous Competency Program (CCP) via ‘My Profile'.

-For more information about CCP, click here to read the CCP FAQs.
+For more information about CCP, read the CCP FAQs.